yellowdog/python-examples-templates/agent-installer/windows/README.md

 1. Download the installer from https://cloudbase.it/downloads/CloudbaseInitSetup_x64.msi

-2. In the directory to which the file has been downloaded, run the installer from the command line using:
+2. In the directory to which the file has been downloaded, run the installer from the command line as Administrator using:
 ```
 msiexec /i CloudbaseInitSetup_x64.msi /qn /l*v cloudbase-init-install.log
 ```